• Home

 PC Death Rates Not Declining as in Past

-January 14, 2022 By Norm Dooley
+Posted on January 14, 2022 Written by Norm Dooley

 The good news is that prostate cancer death rates have been in a steady decline since the mid-90’s.
 However, in recent years the rate of decline is not as steep as in the previous twenty-five years.
 To learn more, have a look at this short article from the PC Foundation of the US.